Welcome!

-A Field Guide to Murder & Fly Fishing is available to order from your favorite local bookstore or in paperback, audiobook, and ebook at Amazon, Barnes & Noble, or Bookshop.org.
+A Field Guide to Murder & Fly Fishing is available to order from your favorite local bookstore or in paperback, audiobook, and ebook at Barnes & Noble, Bookshop.org, Audible, or anywhere else good books are sold.

 “From the mountain lakes of the Colorado Rockies to cobbled streets of Spain, this fascinating collection of short stories never disappoints.
 A Field Guide to Murder and Fly Fishing is a collection you’ll be happy to get lost in.” — Ploughshares